tmalbonph/swagger-code-gen/README.md

  `node gen.js -c PATH/TO/YOUR/CONFIG/FILE -m [development staging qc production]`

-* the configuration in JSON format should content information like
+* the configuration in JSON format should contain information like
  ```
         {
         "development" : {